Track security vulnerabilities

 This enables you to quickly identify and correct security vulnerabilities introduced into the code.

 Tip: If you do not see vulnerability data, your role may not be permitted to access this information.
 For security purposes, administrators can block users from viewing or editing vulnerability data.
-For details, see Assign roles and permissions.
+For details, see Roles and permissions.

 The following are prerequisites for working with security vulnerabilities: